 It's like Old Man River going throughout the galaxy.

-However, the new wrinkle on this, and this is what's creating all this excitement among physicists, is that the river of time may have whirlpools.
+However, the new wrinkle on this, and this is what's creating all this excitement among physicists, is that the river of time may have whirlpools and the river of time may fork into two rivers.

-And if the river of time bends on itself, perhaps we can bend it like a pretzel
+And if the river of time bends on itself, perhaps we can bend it like a pretzel and bend time back on itself to perhaps meet yourself before you're born or meet your parents before you're born.

-And of course, this of course invites all sorts of paradoxes and things like this.
+And of course, this, of course, invites all sorts of paradoxes and things like this.

-you can use Einstein's equations to open up gateways, holes, portals, by which you can then travel backwards
+But we physicists have found that if you have enough energy, enough positive energy or negative energy, you can use Einstein's equations to open up gateways, holes, portals, by which you can then travel backwards or forwards in time.

-Yeah, traveling forwards in time can be done with a rocket ship by traveling near the speed of light.
+Traveling forwards in time can be done with a rocket ship by traveling near the speed of light.

 Time slows down for you in the rocket ship, so it may take you, for example, just one minute to reach the nearby stars.